800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 Connector Types Explained

 Dual MPO-12/APC (SR8, DR8): Uses two 12-fiber MPO connectors with Angled Physical Contact polish.
 Eight fibers active per direction (8 Tx, 8 Rx).
+This connector choice affects cabling infrastructure significantly.

 Dual LC Duplex (FR4, LR4, ZR): Uses two standard LC duplex connectors.
 Each carries a 400G signal via CWDM4 wavelengths internally.
+LC duplex integrates with existing patch panel infrastructure.

-Part 7: Breakout Configurations and Cabling Strategies
+🔄 8.
+Breakout Configurations and Cabling Strategies

 Twin-Port vs Single-Port Modules